kuzzleio/kuzzle/doc/2/api/controllers/document/delete-fields/index.md

 code: true
 type: page
 title: deleteFields
-description: Delete fields of an existing document.
+description: Deletes fields of an existing document.
 ---

 # deleteFields

-Delete fields of an existing document.
+Deletes fields of an existing document.

 ---